How long will it take my baby to learn to swim?

 I liked to look at the first few lessons as the ‘settling in’ period.
 We experienced a few teary lessons as all new swimmers do but this is a chance to work out if it’s the right class for your baby.
 If they’re unsettled it might indicate they’re tired or hungry and it would be a good idea to try a different time or day.
 Once you have a routine and your baby is settled and happy in the water, you can relax and watch their journey begin.
 This time together in the water is precious and a perfect opportunity to bond with your baby.

 All settled in

 After a few lessons, you and your baby should begin to feel comfortable in the water.
 The teacher will have introduced underwater swims and you will be becoming familiar with the programme.
 As the terms rolled on, Holly and I couldn’t get enough of our weekly swimming lessons.
 Holly learned new skills each week, we loved our teacher and we made new friends in the class.

-At around 18 months Holly hit the classic water wobbles stage, she started to protest swimming and would only do things she wanted (the same was happening at home), as a swimbabes teacher I had the advantage of knowing this was a common phase and knew that perseverance was key and sure enough, she was soon back to her happy self in the water.
+At around 18 months, Holly hit the classic ‘water wobbles’ stage – she started to protest swimming and would only do things she wanted.
+Most swimmers go through this and, as a swimbabes teacher, I had the advantage of understanding this common phase.
+Perseverance is key and, sure enough, she was soon back to her happy self in the water.